-In high treason case, ex-Pak PM Pervez Musharraf sentenced to death: Pak media
+In high treason case, ex-Pak Prez Pervez Musharraf sentenced to death

 Earlier this month, the special court had said that it would announce the verdict in the case on December 17.
 The court on November 19 concluded the trial proceedings in the case against Musharraf for declaring a state emergency on November 3, 2007.
 He pleaded not guilty and has always claimed that the charges against him were4 politically motivated.

 He was one of the Pakistan’s longest-serving rulers.
-He served as the Prime Minister from 2001 to 2008.
+He served as the President from 2001 to 2008.
 He went into self-imposed exile in 2008, returning to Pakistan in March 2013.

 Since 2016, Musharraf has been living in a self-imposed exile in Dubai for "seeking medical treatment" and has not returned to the country since.
 He is wanted by authorities in connection to the case.